Blue Mosque, Yerevan: Soviet period

-The mosque was secularized after Soviet rule was established in Armenia.
-The mosque's entrances and exits were modified significantly.
+The Blue Mosque served as a Friday mosque for the Muslim population in Yerevan until the mid-1920s, when it ceased to operate as a religious institution.
+During the Soviet period, certain physical changes were made to the structure.
+Its entrances and exits were modified significantly.
 The main gate, on the southern side, to the right of the minaret was blocked.
 The western gate was "incorporated into a residence complex and became hardly recognizable as an entrance."
 The entrance on the northern side became the only entrance.
 It is accessible and visible from Mashtots Avenue.
 Beginning with Alexander Tamanian's 1924 master plan for Yerevan, the mosque has been situated more than two meters below the street level, which requires visitors to descend a flight of steps.

-The mosque ceased to operate as a religious institution in the mid-1920s.
 Its courtyard became a "creative space for Armenian artists, writers, poets, and intelligentsia, facilitating the production of a new cultural and aesthetic order for socialist Armenia.
 The courtyard was protected by large elm and plane trees, and in this way provided the hot and dusty city with a shaded refuge."
 The courtyard housed a teahouse, which became a hub for intellectual gatherings.
 Yeghishe Charents, Martiros Saryan, Aksel Bakunts were among its regular visitors.
 Foreign guests included Armenian-American writer William Saroyan, Russian poet Osip Mandelstam, Russian novelist Andrei Bely and others.
 Local artists used the "courtyard for exhibitions and as a laboratory for new socialist spirituality."
 Seyed Hossein Tabatabai, Adviser of the Cultural Center of the Iranian Embassy in Armenia, noted that the mosque was "preserved by the efforts of a number of Armenian intellectuals," especially Charents.
 In the 1930s, first the Anti-Religious Museum and subsequently the Museum of Antifascism were housed at the mosque.
 From 1936 until the collapse of the Soviet Union, the mosque housed the Museum of Natural Sciences, which included a planetarium inside the main prayer hall and the Yerevan History Museum.

 The main entrance of the mosque from Mashtots Avenue.